PhilippStaedter/Master-Thesis/README.md

 # Master-Thesis
-This repository contains all MATLAB code, figures as well as experimental data files which were used and created for this master thesis 'Modelling the Influence of the Anti-Activator System on Quorum Sensing in Pseudomonas aeruginosa'.
+This repository contains all MATLAB code, figures as well as experimental data files which were used and created for the master thesis 'Modelling the Influence of the Anti-Activator System on Quorum Sensing in Pseudomonas aeruginosa'.

 ## 1 Content of this master thesis
-The complete master thesis can be found by looking at ```Master_Thesis.pdf```.
+The complete master thesis covers the following topics:

 ### 1.1 Biological Background
 This chapter contains all necessary background information on the bacteria Pseudomonas Aeruginosa.
 The image of the gene circuit can be found in the folder ```Figures/Biological background```.